devandres-tech/devandres-blog/_posts/react-router-v6.md

 description: 'React router v6 features'
 ---

 React router version 6 is here with lots of improvements!
 React router now matches the URL against your route config to enable a dynamic layout mechanism.
 Your UI layouts will reflect segments of the URL allowing you to build a full user interface that maps to your URL.

+# Route Configuration

-Here is what a typical route config will look like in react router v6:
+Here's a a what a typical route configuration will look like compared to previous versions:

 ```jsx
 import { render } from 'react-dom'